Gmishra2000/Gmishra2000/README.md

-### Hello I'm Chandan Mishra a Software Engineer! 👋
+### Hello I'm Chandan Mishra a Senior Software Engineer! 👋

-- 🔭 I’m currently working as a Software Engineer at Pepperfry Ltd using tech stack of Angular, Node.js, Mysql, Prisma, Scss, Git, and Typescript.
+- 🔭 I’m currently working as a Senior Software Engineer at Dentsu Global Service (Merkle) using tech stack of React, Node.js, GraphQl, Kafka, MongoDB, Scss, Git, and Typescript.
 - 🌱 I have knowledge of Full stack development knowledge of MEAN And MERN.
 - 👯 I’m looking to collaborate on web development live projects.
 - 🤔 I’m also looking for work opportunities in Software Engineering.